torquefi/torque_docs/docs/overview/05_rewards.md

 # Torque Rewards

 <div class="intro-description">
-Torque implements a flow-based rewards system that creates natural value loops where TORQ tokens are earned through real economic activity rather than artificial incentives.
+Torque implements a rewards system that creates natural value loops where TORQ is earned through real economic activity rather than artificial incentives.
 This makes TORQ a byproduct of useful actions, not a speculative asset, ensuring sustainable tokenomics and long-term ecosystem growth.
+Staking rewards are distributed based on protocol activity.
 </div>

 <div class="faq-container">